wp-plugins/wpglobus/readme.txt

 License: GPLv2
 License URI: https://github.com/WPGlobus/WPGlobus/blob/master/LICENSE

-Multilingual / Globalization: URL-based multilanguage; easy translation with WordPress SEO by Yoast and ACF support!
+Multilingual / Globalization: URL-based multilanguage; easy translation interface, compatible with WordPress SEO by Yoast and ACF!

 == Description ==

-**WPGlobus** is a plugin for bilingual / multilingual WordPress sites.
+**WPGlobus** is a plugin for making bilingual / multilingual WordPress blogs and sites.

+> **Versions 1.0.x are released to the general public as Beta Software.
+During the Beta stage, the software is tested for bugs, crashes, errors and inconsistencies.
+If you see some obscure errors that the development team might not yet discovered, please let us know!
+Your reports are appreciated!**

 The current version of the plugin:

-* Provides admin interface to translate posts, pages, menus, categories and tags to multiple languages.
+* Provides admin interface to translate posts, pages, menus, widgets, categories and tags to multiple languages.
 * Adds a drop-down menu to a navigation menu, thus allowing to switch between languages, by changing the URL (`/{language}/page/`)

-> **Note:** the `/page/?lang={language}` URLs or subdomains are not supported.

 The administrator interface allows for selecting active languages as well as defining custom combinations of country flag and language abbreviation.